Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

-In $e+p$ scattering, it is important to separate the DIS contribution from the rest, because it is this one that can be factorized into a perturbatively calculable photon-parton hard scattering coefficient and a non-perturbative parton distribution function, thus giving one access to the partonic structure of the target.
 What the model shows, however, is that the needed phenomenological separation of the DIS piece must be done carefully, and cannot rely only on phenomenological cuts (for example on $W^2$) to eliminate the apparent resonance ``peak''.
 Instead, one needs to also exploit the $Q^2$ dependence of the structure function, since, as already observed, the interference contribution is parametrically suppressed by a factor $\frac{1}{W^2-M^2}\sim 1/Q^2$ compared to DIS, and the resonance contribution is suppressed by $\frac{1}{(W^2-M^2)^2}\sim 1/Q^4$.
 (In the latter case the parametric scaling does not fully hold numerically, although the resonance piece is still suppressed compared to the resonance contribution, see Appendix~\ref{app:low_xB_scaling}.)

 To illustrate the $Q^2$ suppression of the interference and resonance contributions, we show our calculations for $Q^2 = 16$ GeV$^2$ in the right panel of Figure~\ref{fig:FT_pieces}.
 In this case the interference term contribution is suppressed compared to the plot in the left panel, but still still appreciable.
 The resonance contribution is negligible except at very high $x_B$ values closer to the kinematic threshold, that moved to the right compared to the left panel.
 There it becomes the dominant contribution, and, combined with the interference, again gives rise to a narrow, but now smaller, ``peak''.
 Overall, the DIS piece dominates although a not yet necessarily negligible interference contribution is visible at intermediate $x_B$.
 At yet higher $Q^2$ values the DIS piece would become the dominant contribution over most of the available $x_B$ range, except right before the kinematic threshold.